Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Overview of TRHEPD

-The purpose of the TRHEPD data analysis is to determine the surface structure $X$ or a set of the atomic positions $(X_1, X_2, ....,X_n)$ on the topmost and sub-surface layers below.
-The expected diffraction characteristics from the atomic arrangements in the surface region and a semi-inifinite bulk region, called a rocking curve, is calculated as a function of the surface structure ($F_{\rm cal} \equiv F_{\rm cal}(X)$), like that in RHEED, by solving the partial differential equation in a fully-dynamical quantum diffraction theory \cite{Ichimiya_1983_JJAP_RHEED_solver, ICHIMIYA_1987_SurfSciLett_OneBeam}.
-In the previous paper \cite{TANAKA_2020_Preprint}, we used the diffraction data of Ge(001)-c($4 \times 2$) surface generated numerically by the partial differential equation, instead of real experimental data.
-The present article reports the analysis of real experimental data with the additional sensitivity analysis.
+The target variables $X$ in TRHEPD is the surface structure or a set of the atomic positions $(X_1, X_2, ....,X_n)$ on the topmost and sub-surface layers below.
+The expected diffraction characteristics from the atomic arrangements in the probed surface region, called a rocking curve, is calculated as a function of the surface structure ($F_{\rm cal} \equiv F_{\rm cal}(X)$), like that in RHEED, by solving the partial differential equation in a fully-dynamical quantum diffraction theory \cite{Ichimiya_1983_JJAP_RHEED_solver, ICHIMIYA_1987_SurfSciLett_OneBeam}.
+In the previous article \cite{TANAKA_2020_Preprint}, we used the diffraction data of Ge(001)-c($4 \times 2$) surface generated numerically by the partial differential equation, instead of real experimental data.
+The present article reports, first, the analysis of real experimental data with the additional sensitivity analysis.